doctorandrewbrown/bridgendphysics/TESTING.md

 | laptop |[screenshot](documentation/lighthouse-laptop.png) | Minor warning about caching policy |

 ## Manual Testing
 This involved testing of the site navigation.
 Site navigation was via a sticky top navbar with links to each page section and several cta buttons linking to the contact details section.
 Main navigation was tested to ensure the ability to move to and from any section via the sticky nav bar which was visible whatever section the user was on.
-Tha cta buttons were tested to ensure they link to the contact section.
+The cta buttons were tested to ensure they link to the contact section.

 ## Bugs
 ### Known Remaining Bugs